 Big data is a term for data sets that are so large or complex that traditional data processing application software is inadequate to deal with them.
 Challenges include capture, storage, analysis, data curation, search, sharing, transfer, visualization, querying, updating and information privacy.
 The term “big data” often refers simply to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from data, and seldom to a particular size of data set. – Wikipedia

-Some of the key attributes of Big Data that also contribute to its complexity include:
+The key attributes of Big Data that also contribute to its complexity include:

 - Volume – of Data at rest.
 Data scientists need to process Terabytes and Exabyte’s of data.